 - Data governance challenges: Related reads

-Understanding the top challenges in implementing data governance
+Understanding the data governance challenges in implementing data governance

 1. Defining clear roles and responsibilities

-One of the primary data governance challenges is ensuring that each person has a well-defined role and appropriate permissions can be a time-consuming process, particularly in larger organizations.
-This involves creating and assigning data governance roles and responsibilities, documenting permissions, and maintaining a clear understanding of each person’s responsibilities in the data governance framework.
+One of the primary data governance challenges is ensuring that each person has a well-defined role and appropriate permissions.
+This can be a time-consuming process, particularly in larger organizations.
+It involves creating and assigning data governance roles and responsibilities, documenting permissions, and maintaining a clear understanding of each person’s responsibilities in the data governance framework.

 2. Data quality and consistency